Advanced Finance

 CONs of leasing:

-• leasing avoid capital expenditures control
+• leasing avoids capital expenditures control

-• leases may be off-balace sheet financing
+• leases may be off-balance sheet financing

 Lease treatment in bankruptcy